aukef/comanage-ldap-poc/README.md

 Caveats
 -------
+ * The client and server VM have hardcoded IP addresses for this PoC.
+Make sure that 192.168.0.11 and 192.168.0.12 are usable in your test-setup.

-The OpenLDAP server playbook (server.yml) behaves poorly when executed multiple times.
+ * The OpenLDAP server playbook (server.yml) behaves poorly when executed multiple times.
 It is not idempotent,  because the OpenLDAP configuration is done by executing LDIF's with changetype 'add'.
 Effectively,  re-provisioning the server will